arxoft/gid/README.md

 # Git District

 Addicted to Git CLI?
-I save efforts by utilizing these quick operations.
+I save calories by utilizing these quick operations.

 **Installation**